abpframework/abp/docs/en/Blog-Posts/2020-10-15 v3_3_Preview/POST.md

 ### Async Repository LINQ Extension Methods

 You have a problem when you want to use **Async LINQ Extension Methods** (e.g. `FirstOrDefaultAsync(...)`) in your **domain** and **application** layers.
 These async methods are **not included in the standard LINQ extension methods**.
-They are defined by the [Microsoft.EntityFrameworkCore](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore) NuGet package (see [the code](https://github.com/dotnet/efcore/blob/main/src/EFCore/Extensions/EntityFrameworkQueryableExtensions.cs)).
-So, you normally need to reference to the **Microsoft.EntityFrameworkCore** package to be able to use these async methods.
+Those are defined by the [Microsoft.EntityFrameworkCore](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore) NuGet package (see [the code](https://github.com/dotnet/efcore/blob/main/src/EFCore/Extensions/EntityFrameworkQueryableExtensions.cs)).
+To be able to use these `async` methods, you need to reference to the `Microsoft.EntityFrameworkCore` package.

-If you don't want to depend on the EF Core in your business layer, then ABP Framework provides the `IAsyncQueryableExecuter` service to execute your queries asynchronously without depending to the EF Core package.
-You can see [the documentation](https://docs.abp.io/en/abp/latest/Repositories#option-3-iasyncqueryableexecuter) to get more information for this service.
+If you don't want to depend on the EF Core in your business layer, then ABP Framework provides the `IAsyncQueryableExecuter` service to execute your queries asynchronously without depending on the EF Core package.
+You can see [the documentation](https://docs.abp.io/en/abp/latest/Repositories#option-3-iasyncqueryableexecuter) to get more information about this service.

 ABP Framework version 3.3 takes this one step further and allows you to directly execute the async LINQ extension methods on the `IRepository` interface.